Cucumber contains electrolytes, so it’s great for hydration. Especially, for athletes, or active people who sweat more.

 Certainly, eating organic cucumber with the skin in salads or smoothies is good for your body.
 Tastes great too.

 So, is cucumber good for muscle recovery & hydration?

-So, cucumber is good for you if you want to recover faster and quality hydration after a long run.
+Certainly, cucumber is good for you for faster recovery after a long run.

 - A 2018 study: Phytochemical and proximate composition of cucumber

 - Cucumber-A Natural Medicine and its therapeutic potential